-04.08 Following a case management situation and subsequent recommendation, the Team will meet to debrief and evaluate the outcome of the situation.
+04.08 Following a case management situation and subsequent recommendation, BAT will meet to debrief and evaluate the outcome of the situation.

 05. CASE INFORMATION AND CONFIDENTIALITY PROCEDURES

-05.01 Members of the Team may provide each other or faculty/staff/students involved in a particular case, or outside parties in connection with the situation, with information as is necessary to protect the health, safety, and privacy of the student or other persons and to generate a recommendation for a course of action in accordance with applicable legal and professional standards of confidentiality and with UPPS No. 01.04.30, Release of Information Pursuant to the Texas Public Information Act and UPPS No. 01.04.31, Access to Student Records Pursuant to the Family Educational Rights Act and Privacy Act of 1974.
+05.01 Members of BAT may provide each other or campus community members involved in a particular case, or outside parties in connection with the situation, with information as is necessary to protect the health, safety, and privacy of the student or other persons and to generate a recommendation for a course of action in accordance with applicable legal and professional standards of confidentiality and with UPPS No. 01.04.30, Release of Information Pursuant to the Texas Public Information Act and UPPS No. 01.04.31, Access to Student Records Pursuant to the Family Educational Rights Act and Privacy Act of 1974.

-05.02 If the student involved in harmful, threatening, or disruptive activities is already a client of the Counseling Center or a patient of the Student Health Center, information about that student’s relationship may only be obtained by the Team from those agencies with written authorization of the student in question or in accord with federal and state law.
+05.02 If the student involved in harmful, threatening, or disruptive activities is already a client of the Counseling Center or a patient of the Student Health Center, information about that student’s relationship may only be obtained by BAT from those agencies with written authorization of the student in question or in accordance with federal and state law.
 Federal and state laws that govern the privacy and confidentiality of students’ health and mental health information and records include:

 d.
 Texas Health and Safety Code, Title 2, Ch.
-181 Medical Records Privacy
+181, Medical Records Privacy; and

 06. REVIEWERS OF THIS UPPS